minprog/programming-v/info/50 Schedule 16w.md

 - Lecture 6
 - Recitation 4 if you need a bit more
 - Lecture 7

-## Week 2: Debugging, efficiency and classes

 - Lecture 8
 - Recitation A if you need a bit more
 - Lecture 9
 - Lecture 10
 - Due: Problem Set 4

-## Week 3: Object-oriented programming
+## Week 2: Debugging, efficiency and classes

 - Lecture 11
 - Recitation 5 if you need a bit more
 - Lecture 12
 - Due: Problem Set 5

-## Week 4: Object-oriented programming
+## Week 3: Object-oriented programming

 - Lecture 10
 - Lecture 11